neon-rage/sch-hud/README.md

 # SCH-hud
 Make a folder in your Windower\addons called SCH-hud and put this lua and the assets folder in there.
-Load this addon with main job SCH by typing adding send_command('lua l sch-hud') to your Gearswap.
+Load this addon with main job SCH by adding send_command('lua l sch-hud') to your Gearswap.

 The book will turn purple if you have Dark Arts enabled, and will glow purple if you activate Addenum: Black.
 The book will turn white if you have Light Arts enabled, and glow white if you active Addendum: White.